MicrosoftDocs/quantum-docs/articles/get-started-jupyter-notebook.md

 In this article, you will run a sample notebook that sends a basic quantum circuit expressed using the Qiskit library to an IonQ target via the Azure Quantum service.
 Qiskit is an open-source framework for working with noisy quantum computers at the level of pulses, circuits, and algorithms.
 For more information about Quiskit, see the [Qiskit documentation](https://qiskit.org/documentation/intro_tutorial1.html).

-For more information about Jupyter notebooks, see [Run Jupyter notebooks in an Azure Quantum workspace](xref:microsoft.quantum.how-to.notebooks)
+For more information about Jupyter notebooks, see [Run Jupyter notebooks in an Azure Quantum workspace](xref:microsoft.quantum.how-to.notebooks).

 ## Prerequisites